dillionmegida/esgit/README.md

 ### Installation

-It can be installed with `npm` which means you must have [node](https://nodejs.org/en/download/) installed to also install npm.
+It can be installed with `npm` which means you must have [node](https://nodejs.org/en/download/) installed for npm to be available.

 ```shell
 npm i -g esgit